I hope I can simplify this subject a bit, in this article. References available as usual if you want more details!

-One of the best ways to help lower the bad cholesterol naturally (and help the good cholesterol do its job!) is to start with a liver detoxification.
-Cut back on packaged foods and the chemicals they all contain.
+One of the best ways to help lower the bad cholesterol naturally (and help the good cholesterol do its job) is to cut out packaged foods and the chemicals they all contain.
 Avoid all hydrogenated oils, canola oils and fried foods, and eat real butter, more coconut oil, and omega 3 oils from flax seeds, walnuts, and fish.
-Add more raw organic produce with every meal, stop smoking, (4) and get at least 8 hrs sleep a night.
+Add more raw organic GREEN produce with every meal, stop smoking, (4) and get at least 8 hrs sleep a night.
 Sleep is the only time the body can heal and repair.
 Reducing stress through exercise, laughter, and meditation is also very beneficial as well as limiting all sugars, (including alcohol), and including green, and colorful organic vegetables (with real butter) in every meal.

-Cholesterol is not necessarily the problem, more often, it is a symptom of an underlying issue that the body is trying to resolve.
-If we bypass the body’s amazing healing mechanisms by suppressing symptoms, we are only sacrificing health for a quick fix, and not giving the body what it really needs — whole nutrition and a healthy stress level, so our body can rebuild, repair, and maintain optimum health.
+Cholesterol is not the problem.
+More often, it is a symptom of an underlying issue that the body is trying to resolve.
+If we bypass the body’s amazing healing mechanisms by suppressing symptoms, we are only sacrificing health for a quick fix, and not giving the body what it really needs — high nutrient food, good sleep, and lower stress levels.
+This helps our body rebuild, repair, and maintain optimum health.

 Jill Coleman has been a registered nurse since 1992, working at over 15 of Southern California hospitals including UCLA’s Heart Transplant Step-down Unit and LAUSC County Hospital’s Trauma Unit.
 She has studied holistic natural medicine since the late 1990’s.
 In her practice, she tests the body for underlying problems and helps the body resolve them with medicinal grade, whole food, organic suppliments, stress reduction, and a high nutrient diet.

 References:1) http://www.livestrong.com/article/69148-purpose-cholesterol/ 2) http://www.mayoclinic.com/health/cholesterol-ratio/AN01761; 3) http://www.westonaprice.org/know-your-fats/skinny-on-fats#evidence; 4) http://www.cabothealth.com.au/health-topics/heart-health/cholesterol.Additional resources: http://cholesterol.emedtv.com/hdl/hdl-ldl-ratio.html; http://www.cholesterol-and-health.com./;http://www.westonaprice.org/know-your-fats/cholesterol-friend-or-foe